 Audible Alternatives

-When it comes to Audible alternatives, we’ve tried so many that we needed to give you the scoop!
+When it comes to Audible alternatives, we’ve tried so many that I needed to give you the scoop!
 There are tons of people wanting to listen to audiobooks without supporting Amazon.

-There are dozens of alternatives to Audible, so we tried to break them down in the most concise way to help you decide which service you would like to use.
+There are dozens of alternatives to Audible, so I tried to break them down in the most concise way to help you decide which service you would like to use.
+Some are free, some are paid, and there are pros and cons to each.
+I will discuss those below to help you find your favorite Audible alternative,

 *Post contains affiliate links.
 Purchases made through links result in a small commission to us at no cost to you.
 Some books have been gifted.
 All opinions are our own.